Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 \subsection{Aspects of the systematic treatment; examples}

-Consider a non-linear partial differential equation $P(u)=0$, with $P$ encoding boundary or initial data as well, whose global behavior one wishes to understand for small high regularity data; denote by $L_u:=D_u P$ the linearized operators.
-Our strategy is: \begin{enumerate} \myitem{ItISysSmooth}{1.}{1} fix a $\CI$ structure, that is, a \emph{compact} manifold $M$, with boundary or corners, on which one expects the solution $u$ to have a simple description (regularity, asymptotic behavior); \myitem{ItISysAlg}{2.}{2} choose an algebra of differential operators and a scale of function spaces on $M$, say $\cX^s,\cY^s$, encoding the amount $s\in\R$ of regularity as well as relevant asymptotic behavior, such that for $u\in\cX^\infty:=\bigcap_{s>0}\cX^s$ small in some $\cX^s$ norm, the operator $L_u$ lies in this algebra and maps $\cX^\infty\to\cY^\infty:=\bigcap_{s>0}\cY^s$; \myitem{ItISysMap}{3.}{3} show that for such small $u$, the operator $L_u$ has a (right) inverse on these spaces,
+Consider a nonlinear partial differential equation $P(u)=0$, with $P$ encoding boundary or initial data as well, whose global behavior one wishes to understand for high regularity data which have small norm; denote by $L_u:=D_u P$ the linearized operators.
+In the present problem, $P$ will be the map assigning a metric to the value of the (gauge-fixed) Einstein operator on it, as well as its pair of initial data.
+Our strategy, with references to their implementation for the present problem, is: \begin{enumerate} \myitem{ItISysSmooth}{1.}{1} fix a $\CI$ structure, that is, a \emph{compact} manifold $M$, with boundary or corners, on which one expects the solution $u$ to have a simple description (regularity, asymptotic behavior)---see~\S\ref{SsCptA} for the definition of the compactification of $\R^4$ on which we will work; \myitem{ItISysAlg}{2.}{2} choose an algebra of differential operators and a scale of function spaces on $M$, say $\cX^s,\cY^s$, encoding the amount $s\in\R$ of regularity as well as relevant asymptotic behavior, such that for $u\in\cX^\infty:=\bigcap_{s>0}\cX^s$ small in some $\cX^s$ norm, the operator $L_u$ lies in this algebra and maps $\cX^\infty\to\cY^\infty:=\bigcap_{s>0}\cY^s$---see~\S\S\ref{SsCptF} and \ref{SsEinF} for the function spaces we will use: conormal sections of certain vector bundles together with certain leading order terms at null infinity; and \S\ref{SsEinP} for the verification of the mapping property; \myitem{ItISysMap}{3.}{3} show that for such small $u$, the operator $L_u$ has a (right) inverse